MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/monitor-office-compatibility-and-deployments-by-using-telemetry-dashboard.md

 **Label filters**
 - Use the **Label** filters to filter data by department, location, or deployment group.
 These filters are available for most worksheets.
 - The **Label** filters are populated by data that is specified in the <TAG> fields when you deploy the agent on client computers.
-For more information on how to set these fields, see [Telemetry agent](deploy-telemetry-dashboard.md#agent).
+For more information on how to set these fields, see [Office Telemetry Agent](deploy-telemetry-dashboard.md#agent).

   ![An image of the label drop down box on the Office Telemetry Dashboard's navigation pane.](../images/ORK_Telem_Label1.png)